 "You have asked for something that is not easy." —2 Kings 2:10

 Often in the beginning of a new ministry or spiritual venture, there is a period of freshness, a "spiritual honeymoon."
-Like St. Peter, we want to stay in the "honeymoon" graces of the mountaintop (see Mk 9:5).
+Like St. Peter, we want to stay in the "honeymoon" graces of the mountaintop (Mk 9:5).
 Yet Jesus moves elsewhere (Mk 1:38).
-As His disciples, we follow in His footsteps (Lk 9:23), for there can be no joy apart from Jesus (Jn 15:5).
+As His disciples, we follow in His footsteps.
+For us, there can be no joy apart from Jesus (Jn 15:5).
 If Jesus moves on, we stay by His side.
 Wherever He leads, we "will not leave" Him (2 Kgs 2:6).

 Staying with Him is "something that is not easy."
 Jesus, the Suffering Servant, looks at us and asks, "Can you stay with Me, no matter what?" (see Mk 14:37) Where is Jesus leading you now?
 Will you stay with Him?

 Prayer: Jesus, "I will not leave You" (2 Kgs 2:6).

 Promise: "Keep your deeds of mercy secret, and your Father Who sees in secret will repay you." —Mt 6:4